-This paper examines an interesting variation on the types of choices corporations make concerning their legal, regulatory, and disclosure environment.
+This paper examines a new dimension to the choices corporations make concerning their legal, regulatory, and disclosure environment.
 Offshore financial centers present both the hope of a more efficient, low cost legal home and the fear of a poorly-regulated environment that benefits managers and other insiders at the expense of ordinary shareholders.
 Our very preliminary results come down more on the side of offshore financial centers enabling managers and insiders to enjoy private benefits of control, rather than validating OFCs as useful competitors to large established jurisdictions.
 We hope to refine our findings with more data and analysis in forthcoming revisions.